tgokal/MCW-ML-Ops/Hands-on lab/HOL step-by-step - MLOps.md

     ![In the Import a Git repository dialog, the Clone URL is populated with the value indicated above and the Import button is selected.](media/devops-project-04.png 'Import a Git repository dialog')

-    > **Note**: that if you receive an error while importing the repository, please disable the preview feature **New Repos landing pages** and import the GitHub repository from the old UI, as shown in steps #3, #4, and #5 below.
+    > **Note**: If you receive an error while importing the repository, please disable the preview feature **New Repos landing pages** and import the GitHub repository from the old UI, as shown in steps #3, #4, and #5 below.

 3. [Optional] Select **Account settings, Preview features**.